 One FADH2 is produced in the Kreb cycle which further produces 2 ATPs in the Electron Transport Chain.

-How manyco2 are produced in the Krebs cycle?
+How much CO2 is produced in the Krebs cycle?

 Some molecules need to lose Carbon to convert themselves to another molecule, for this, the Oxygen reacts with the Carbon of the molecule and removes it from it.
 A total of two Carbon dioxide molecules are produced during the Krebs cycle.

 Yes, when Oxygen is available the glycolysis will proceed to the Kreb cycle, though the Kreb cycle doesn’t use oxygen and in the absence of oxygen, the pyruvate is converted into lactate.